LiranManzouri/Advanced-Programming-1-Exercise-3/README.md

 # Implementation

 In this project, there are server and client.
-The client sends a path to unclassified flowers to the server, which classify them by the knn algorithm we've implemented in exercise 1, with k = 7.
+The client sends a path to unclassified flowers to the server, which classify them by the knn algorithm we've implemented in exercise 1, with m_k = 7.
 After classifying, the server sends the classifiers to the client, which writes them to an output file he has got.